Learn All About Centipedes: What Attracts Them and How to Get Rid of Them

 What are house centipedes attracted to?

 A second reason centipedes enter a building is that they are attracted to other pests already in it.
-What prey especially attracts them in?
+What prey especially draws them in?

 But almost any small bug will do.
 Centipedes rush their victims and grab onto them with their two front legs, which contain a venomous substance that is fatal to other insects but (in the common house centipede at least) not too dangerous to humans.